Entry & Submission Criteria

 - Teams must identify themselves using team member’s names, and student ID numbers on their submission;

-- Submission deadlines must be strictly adhered to, late submissions will not be accepted for consideration; it is the onus of participants to ensure that they send their submission by the deadline and to the required portal on time
+- Submission deadlines must be strictly adhered to, late submissions will not be accepted for consideration; it is the responsibility of participants to ensure that they send their submission by the deadline and submitted to the designated online portal.

 - The judges decision is final and cannot be appealed against

 - What are the key societal, work/study related problems/issues that annoy you – list them

 - Ask the question; is this a global/domestic and/or personal problem/issue?